wesam-k/wesam-k/README.md

 ## I'm a Front-End Developer!
 - 🥅  &emsp; Goals: Don't give up and learn new tools and techniques as much as I can
-- ⚡  &emsp; Fun fact: hiking and travelling
+- ⚡  &emsp; Fun fact: Hiking and Travelling
 > Quote: Never lose your enthusiasm to learn something new every day
 ---
 ### Connect with me: